hastexo/ictfocus2015/markdown/why.md

 - Also the cool kid on the block, as far as cloud platforms go

-# Bingo!
-Note: It didn't take long for us, OpenStack consultants and trainers, to recognize that Open edX was the perfect complement to our consulting and training expertise.
+It didn't take long for us, OpenStack consultants and trainers, to recognize that Open edX was the perfect complement to our consulting and training expertise.
 As you'll see, the union proved itself to be (well, almost) perfect for our needs, the proof of which is that we were able to come